This information will help you get ready to be discharged after your allogeneic stem cell transplant.

 - Other tobacco products

 Doing so can lead to a serious lung infection.
 It can also increase your risk of a second cancer.
-If you need help quitting, contact the MSK Tobacco Treatment Program at 212-610-0507 or go to www.mskcc.org/cancer-care/counseling-support/tobacco-treatment.
+MSK has specialists who can help you quit smoking.
+For more information about our Tobacco Treatment Program, call 212-610-0507 or go to www.mskcc.org/cancer-care/counseling-support/tobacco-treatment.